 The grand empress dowager dies on the tenth day.

-The grand empress dowager is buried at the Maoling tomb (i.e., tomb of the Chenghua Emperor).
+The grand empress dowager is buried at the Mao Tomb, the tomb of the Chenghua Emperor.

-The emperor tours the northern frontier on the pretext of an alleged imminent crisis.
-He acts as the Great Valiant General Zhu Shou in leading the frontier inspection.
+The emperor tours northern regions on the pretext of an alleged imminent crisis.
+He acts as the Great Valiant General Zhu Shou in leading the inspection.